ajithtester/interview/README.md

 The details we are extracting here are:
 1) Movie's country of origin.
 2) Movie's release date.
-Then we compare the extracted values from both source and our test will fail if the details are not matching.
+Then we compare the extracted values from both the sources and our test will fail if the details are not matching.

 ## Prerequisite